ritwikbera/MLrandom/README.md

 * __Isomap__: An implementation of the _Isomap_ visualization algorithm that operates on geodesic distances.
 Uses an _sklearn_ utility function (based on Djikstra's + Priority Queue)to compute pairwise shortest distances from a given graph's adjacency-cum-distance matrix.

+* __Pairwise Ranking__: A simple implementation of Learning to Rank using pairwise ranking trained on a SVM and a ranked list obtained through BubbleSort (a comparison-based sort).
+The comparator functions of the items is overriden by the trained SVM.

 ### Data Structures

 * __Count-Min Sketch__: A probablistic data structure used in _Big Data_ domain applications where a lot of unique data is hashed to a lower dimensional space by multiple hash functions.
-Used in ML systems in applications like checking set membership etc.
+Used in ML systems in applications like checking set membership etc. Its like a _Bloom Filter_ that can count.

 * __Sparsity__: A test script that shows the memory effeciency of sparse matrices stored in compressed formats.